brunombsilva/gitlab-webhooks/README.md

 # gitlab-webhooks

-Daemon uses to execute shell script upon gitlab repository push event.
+Daemon uses to execute shell script upon [Git Lab](https://about.gitlab.com/) repository repository push event, via [Web Hooks](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/doc/web_hooks/web_hooks.md).

 Use `config.yaml` to configure daemon to execute a shell script when a branch of a given repository is updated.